CrazyFedde/docs/commands.md

 <a name="volume"></a>
 ### Volume

-Changes the volume of the music, by default the music will be playing at 50%.
+Changes the volume of the music, by default the music will be playing at 50% volume.

 The **DJ** role is required to run this command.